-Rex also claimed that Carole was having financial problems and that she was suffering from malaria.
-Carole's maid Fannie Mae Bolden told the coroner that Rex had dinner at the house every day that week and that Carole was in a very happy mood.
+Rex also claimed that Carole was having financial problems and that she was suffering from health problems.
+Carole's maid Fannie Mae Bolden told the coroner that Rex had dinner at the house every day that week and that Carole was in a very happy mood before her death.
 According to Fannie's version of events Rex arrived at the house on the afternoon of July 5 and immediately told her "I think she's dead".
 Then they both went upstairs and found Carole's body on the bathroom floor.
 Rex put his hand on her arm and said "I feel a little life" and then left the house.
 Fannie also said she saw a second note in the house.
 Carole's close friend Florence Wasson testified that she saw the second note too.
 She said the note was about the cat, Miss C, being sick and needing to go to the vet.
 However Carole's mother, Clara Ridste, said there was nothing wrong with the cat.
-The second note had mysteriously disappeared from the house.
+The second note had mysteriously disappeared from the house on July 5.
 Years later Lilli Palmer, Rex Harrison's wife, admitted that the second note was a lovers farewell and that she had paid a police officer $500 to destroy it.

 Florence Wasson at the hearing